BrcRs/truck-stack-item-optimization/Placement Algorithms.md

 - Split-Fit algorithm (SF)
 - Sleator's algorithm

+However these algorithms might be difficult to adapt to the context of the loading order constraints and the weight constraints.

 ## Best fitting space

-The idea is, at each iteration, to segment the remaining available space into rectangles, and then choosing the item to place into it which fits the best.
+The idea is, at each iteration, to segment the remaining available space into largest rectangles, and then choosing the item to place into it which fits the best.

+## Those algorithms

+The algorithms seen so far don't consider modifying stacks composition to accomodate weight constraints.